When it comes to picking what to rest your mattress on, you might think you can throw a box spring on your bed frame and call it a day.

 You can always opt for a futuristic, ultra-ergonomic, adjustable base for your mattress.

-Adjustable bases, like the new Bear Adjustable Base, help you customize your sleep position and provide a range of health benefits, including alleviating sleep apnea, enhancing circulation, easing insomnia and relieving chronic pain and acid reflux.
+Adjustable bases, like the new Adjustable Flex Bed, help you customize your sleep position and provide a range of health benefits, including alleviating sleep apnea, enhancing circulation, easing insomnia and relieving chronic pain and acid reflux.

 It may seem like you’d need a special sort of mattress for this high-tech contraption of a mattress base — but you don’t.
 Adjustable bases work with pretty much any type of mattress (though it’s probably not a good idea to try to use one with a waterbed mattress).